bjhaid/bjhaid.github.io/_posts/2017-12-23-weave-vs-calico.md

 route information among the nodes participating in the network with each of the node acting as a gateway to the pods running on them.
 Calico requires port 179 (TCP) open.
-Calico makes each of the node proxy_arp to the pods running on each of them and installs a default gateway `169.254.1.1` on each of the pod, e.g:
+Calico makes each of the node proxy_arp to the pods running on each of them and installs a default gateway `169.254.1.1` on each of the pods, e.g:

 {% highlight bash %}